The E Major scale contains the following notes:

 E – F# – G# – A – B – C# – D#

 The E Major Scale is a great scale to be familiar with on the guitar.
-The lowest note on the guitar (6th string open) is E, so in many ways it feels like the default key.
+The lowest note on the guitar (6th string open) is E, so in many ways the note E feels like a sort of ‘home’ note..

 There are 4 sharps in the E Major Scale:

 The relative minor of E Major is C# minor.